knolleary/node-red-workshop-photobooth/docs/part3/select-objects.md

        2. This opens the JSONata editor.
 You can edit the expression in the top pane.
 In the lower pane is a Function Reference and a Test tab.
 Click on the Test tab.
-This shows a example message on the left and the result of the expression on the right.
+This shows an example message on the left and the result of the expression on the right.

           ![](../images/jsonata-editor.png){:style="width: 400px"}